-OpenFaaS can be deployed to a variety of container platforms such as Kubernetes, OpenShift, Docker Swarm and to containerd using the faasd project.
+OpenFaaS can be deployed to a variety of container orchestrators such as Kubernetes, OpenShift, Docker Swarm or to a single host with faasd.

-PLONK is a cloud native stack for application developers and an acronym that stands for:
+PLONK is a Cloud Native stack for building applications which stands for:

 - Prometheus - metrics and time-series

 - Linux/Linkerd* - OS or service mesh (Linkerd is optional)

 - OpenFaaS - management and auto-scaling of compute - PaaS/FaaS, a developer-friendly abstraction on top of Kubernetes.
 Each function or microservice is built as an immutable Docker container or OCI-format image.